It's not perfect, but it's working.

 Richmond school district staff and its elected board chair are confident the adolescent support team is getting it right and reaching vulnerable students in need of help.

-Prior to the cutbacks, each secondary school in the district boasted its own youth support worker (YSW), employees that struck up a daily rapport with students.
+Prior to the cutbacks, each secondary school in the district boasted its own youth support worker (YSW), 10 employees who struck up a daily rapport with students.

-It was such relationships that most schools enthused about and many fears were expressed about the well-being of students when the YSWs fell victim to the cuts.
+It was such relationships that most schools enthused about.
+Many fears were expressed about the well-being of students when the YSWs fell victim to the cuts.

-Trying to compare the work of the new team, however, with the closer relationship formerly enjoyed by the many youth support workers would be inappropriate, according to the school districts director of instruction and learning services, Kathy Champion.
+Trying to compare the work of the new team, with that of the youth support workers would be inappropriate, according to the school district's director of instruction and learning services, Kathy Champion.

 In terms of the gaps in the current service, both Champion and Sargent feel the community at large has the responsibility to step in and fill any void.

-Some schools miss having someone on site to support the students, said Champion, before adding that, this is what we have now and we will continue to work with it.
+Some schools miss having someone on site to support the students, said Champion, who added, "this is what we have now and we will continue to work with it."